How to bleed a radiator: Get rid of unwanted cold spots

 How often should I bleed my radiators?

-According to Toolstation spokesperson, Mark Biles, Operations Director at M & M Mechanical Services: "You should look to bleed your radiator every few weeks in the winter because cold spots can appear at the top of the radiator which is evident of air lock in the radiator.
+According to Toolstation spokesperson Mark Biles, Operations Director at M & M Mechanical Services: "You should look to bleed your radiator every few weeks in the winter because cold spots can appear at the top of the radiator which is evident of air lock in the radiator.
 If you don't bleed them then air can travel round the system and cause issues with flow rates and potentially lead to rust over time."

 What tools do I need to bleed a radiator?

 Bleeding a radiator doesn’t require many tools.
-The only tool you’ll really need is a radiator key, the design of which may depend on your individual radiator, but generally looks like the wind-up mechanism from an old-fashioned toy or a mini tire iron-style wrench used for car wheels.
+The only tool you’ll really need is a radiator key, the design of which may depend on your individual radiator, but generally looks like the wind-up mechanism from an old-fashioned toy or a mini tyre iron-style wrench used for car wheels.

 With that, you’ll also need a couple of towels (they won’t necessarily get dirty, but use old ones anyway) and maybe some shallow receptacles such as bowls to catch any water released while bleeding the radiator.